Lower Back Pain

 - Articulation– involving gentle repetitive movement of a joint to try and increase the range of movement.

 - Massage– The osteopath may perform different massages to stimulate the muscles and reduce muscle spasm.

 - Myofascial Therapy– The osteopath may use this soft tissue therapy to release muscular shortness and tightness.

-- Muscle Energy– The osteopath applies a counterforce to the muscles while they are being used in a precise position and direction.
+- Muscle Energy– The osteopath applies a counter-force to the muscles while they are being used in a precise position and direction.

 - Soft Tissue Mobilisation– The osteopath applies rhythmic stretching, deep pressure or traction techniques to involve the muscle area around the spine to reduce pain.

-Exercise prescribed by the osteopath
+Exercises prescribed by the osteopath:

 - Knee hugs

 - Lower back prayer stretch

 - Gluteus stretch